jodavaho/bashlog/README.md

 - `LOG_DIRECTORY`, Default: `~`
 - `LOG_EDTIOR`, Default: `vim`; For best effect, use `vim -S <this directory>/vim_log`, where `<this directory>` is, when, you put this repo

+You can always adjust these environment variables on the fly as you change working contexts or project workspaces, to keep a consistent pointer to the log directory.

 # Help